AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 * The Name must not start or end with a hyphen, apostrophe, period, accented character, or slash.
 * The Name must not contain consecutive special characters (e.g., --, '', //, .., or double spaces).

+**Rules for `Main Number`**
+* The `Main Number` should satisfy the following constraints:
+  * The main number should not exceed 25 characters, including country code and extensions.
+  * Country codes are optional but if specified, should start with `+` and have at least 2 digits, followed by a space then the main number.
+  * The main number should be at least 3 digits long with no spaces.
+  * The extension is optional but if present should be a space after the main number then an `x` then at least on digit.
+  * The main number should not contain any labels.
+* Persons are uniquely identifed by main number, therefore, any main number can only occur once in the main number field.

 **Rules for `Email`**
 * `Email` is case-insensitive and are in the format of local-part@domain.
 *  For local-part, the allowed characters are: